Skip to main contentSkip to footer content

 Lactation Rooms

 • 258 Marshall opened August 18, 2023, as part of the building's full renovation and accessibility project, and like much of the building, is ADA accessible, with sink, counter and outlet at heights functional for wheelchair users.
+A small refridgerator was added for milk storage in Summer 2024, courtesty of Student Affairs.

-Other campus spaces may be arranged on a case-by-case basis.
-Keyed rooms are limited to campus personnel, as manufacturing keys requires an ID card as well as a few days lead time and a deposit.
-For the near future, key request forms for access to 415A Bray can be arranged through the SRM department for any lactating employee or student.
+Other campus spaces may be arranged on a case-by-case basis, for discrete time periods.
+Access to keyed rooms is limited to campus personnel, as manufacturing keys requires an ID card as well as a few days lead time and a deposit.

 To discuss all options confidentially: